SparrowMike/Movieland/TO_DO_!!.md

 - improve movies and tv search
 - fix the bug on not available trailer
 - STOP rendering when information not available
 - fix white window when information not available

 <!--?
 Should ?-->

+- Add genres into movie/tv info
 - improve movies and TV-shows form
 - Improve description to show on "i" click
 - Navbar buttons stay selected